chbeu/chbeu.github.io/content/post/20230502_sbg/index.md

 ---
-title: "Appointment at the Paris Lodron University Salzburg "
+title: "Appointment at the University of Salzburg"
 subtitle: ""
-summary: "As of today, I am appointed professor at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the Paris Lodron University Salzburg, Austria."
+summary: "As of today, I am appointed professor at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the University of Salzburg, Austria."
 authors:
 #authors: [Christine Bauer]
 categories: [news]